ebu/eis-player/README.md

 If there is no picture is available, a generic event image (Blue track in the background) will be displayed.

 ### Debug
 When using Chrome or any other in-browser debugger, typing `$('.radiovis-outtertext').show()` in the console will display the RadioText and a red message in case of error

+### Issues
+Please use the issue tracker to capture any comment or feedback.

 ## Related project